heutelbeck/sapl-policy-engine/sapl-documentation/2_11_EvaluationSemantics.md

 ### Body Condition Evaluation

 Each semicolon-terminated statement in a policy body is an operand of an implicit conjunction.
-The body is equivalent to connecting all its conditions with `&`.
-The compiler flattens them into a single N-ary AND operation, exactly like an explicit `a & b & c` expression.
+The body is equivalent to connecting all its conditions with `&&` (lazy AND).
+The compiler flattens them into a single N-ary AND operation, exactly like an explicit `a && b && c` expression.
 This means body conditions participate fully in cost-stratified short-circuit evaluation: all conditions are sorted by cost stratum, and if any condition in a cheaper stratum evaluates to `false`, conditions in more expensive strata are never evaluated and their subscriptions are never created.
+On the streaming stratum, body conditions use the lazy (resource-optimized) subscription strategy.
+To use eager (latency-optimized) evaluation, combine conditions explicitly using `&` within a single expression.

 Combined with the [recommended condition ordering](../2_8_FunctionsAndAttributes/#structuring-policy-conditions) (fast local checks first, PIP lookups later), this ensures that expensive external calls are avoided whenever possible.